Bolsover Castle: Post-medieval

 William Cavendish, who was created Marquess of Newcastle in 1643 and Duke of Newcastle-upon-Tyne in 1665, added a new hall and staterooms to the Terrace Range, and by the time of his death in 1676 the castle had been restored to good order.
 The main usage of the building extended over twenty years, and it is presumed that the family lived at the castle towards the end of that period.
 It then passed through Margaret Bentinck, Duchess of Portland into the Bentinck family, and ultimately became one of the seats of the Earls and Dukes of Portland.
-After 1883, the castle was uninhabited, and in 1945 it was given to the nation by the 7th Duke of Portland.
+After 1883, the castle was uninhabited, and in 1945 it was given to the nation by the William Cavendish-Bentinck, 7th Duke of Portland.
 The Ministry of Works stabilized the buildings and began opening portions to visitations by the public.
 The castle is now in the care of English Heritage and operated as a tourist attraction.

 In October 2007 the television paranormal investigation show Most Haunted Live! visited the castle as part of their Halloween events on Living TV, and in 2017 the site was voted the most haunted site by English Heritage staff.
 Antiques Roadshow was held at the castle in July 2015.

 Bolsover Castle is a Scheduled Ancient Monument, a "nationally important" historic building and archaeological site which has been given protection against unauthorised change.
 It is also a Grade I listed building (first listed in 1985) and recognised as an internationally important structure.